-We do not presume that the user is familiar with nonparametric frontier modeling hence briefly describe the utilized estimation methodology and tuning parameters selection for each method.
-Subsection 3.1 is concerned with piecewise polynomial fitting, Subsection 3.2 with local polynomial estimation, Subsection 3.3 with kernel smoothing techniques, and Subsection 3.4 with robust regularization approaches.
+We do not presume that the user is familiar with nonparametric frontier modeling hence briefly describe the underlying estimation methodology and tuning parameters selection for each method.
+Section 3.1 is concerned with piecewise polynomial fitting, Section 3.2 with local polynomial estimation, Section 3.3 with kernel smoothing techniques, and Section 3.4 with robust regularization approaches.

-3.1 Piecewise polynomial fitting
+3.1.
+Piecewise polynomial fitting

 We commence with the traditional empirical DEA, FDH and Linearized FDH estimators.
-We then proceed to polynomial boundary estimators (Hall, Park, and Stern, 1998), and finally to constrained spline estimators (Daouia, Noh, and Park, 2015).
+We then proceed to polynomial boundary estimators (Hall, Park, and Stern 1998), and finally to constrained spline estimators (Daouia, Noh, and Park 2016).

-3.1.1 DEA, FDH and LFDH frontiers
+DEA, FDH and LFDH frontiers

-The function dea_est implements the empirical FDH, LFDH and DEA frontier estimators programmed earlier in Benchmarking package (Bogetoft and Otto, 2011).
-There are mainly two usual frontier estimation methods for preserving monotonicity: the free disposal hull (FDH) introduced by Deprins et al. (1984) and the data envelopment analysis (DEA) initiated by Farrell (1957).
+The function dea_est implements the empirical FDH, LFDH and DEA frontier estimators programmed earlier in the Benchmarking package (Bogetoft and Otto 2011).
+There are two popular methods for preserving monotonicity in the frontier setting: the free disposal hull (FDH) introduced by Deprins et al. (1984) and the data envelopment analysis (DEA) proposed by Farrell (1957).
 The FDH boundary is the lowest "stair-case" monotone curve covering all the data points